At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

 Most veterinarians prefer to wait until the puppy is eight weeks old unless the procedure is done within the first five days.

 The non-absorbent sutures are removed within 5-7 days.
 On adult dogs, the base of the tail is commonly bandaged and removed within 2-3 days.

 There are legitimate reasons why dogs need their tails.
-They include:

 Tails are used for balance.

 Dog tails are used as a target to prevent more serious bodily injuries in a fight.